Population protocols with unreliable communication: Basic definitions

 \subsection{Protocols}

 We consider various models of distributed computation where the number of agents is constant during protocol execution, each agent has a constant amount of local storage, and agents cannot distinguish each other except via the states.
 We provide a general framework for describing such protocols.
 Note that we omit some very natural restrictions (such as decidability of correctness of a finite execution) because they are irrelevant for the problems we study.

-We use a representation where agents can be distinguished and tracked individually for the purposes of analysis, even though they cannot identify each other during the execution of the protocol.
+We allow agents to be distinguished and tracked individually for the purposes of analysis, even though they cannot identify each other during the execution of the protocol.

 We will use the following problem to illustrate our definitions: the agents have states $q_0$ and $q_1$ corresponding to input symbols $0$ and $1$ and aim to find out if all the agents have the same input.
 They have an additional state $q_\bot$ to represent the observation that both input symbols were present.
-We will define four protocols for this problem using different communication primitives. \begin{itemize} \item Two agents interact and both switch to $q_\bot$ unless they are in the same state (population protocol interaction). \item An agent observes another agent and switches to $q_\bot$ if they are in different states (immediate observation). \item An agent can send a message with its state.
-An agent in a state $q_0$ or $q_1$ can receive a message; the agent switches to $q_\bot$ if the message contains a state different from its own (queued transmission). \item An agent broadcasts its state without changing it; each other agent receives the broadcast and switches to $q_\bot$ if its state is different from the broadcast state (broadcast protocol interaction). \end{itemize}
+We will define four protocols for this problem using different communication primitives. \begin{itemize} \item Two agents interact and both switch to $q_\bot$ unless they are in the same state (population protocol interaction). \item An agent observes another agent and switches to $q_\bot$ if they are in different states (immediate observation). \item An agent can send a message with its state, $q_0$, $q_1$ or $q_\bot$.
+An agent in a state $q_0$ or $q_1$ can receive a message (any of the pending messages, regardless of order); the agent switches to $q_\bot$ if the message contains a state different from its own (queued transmission). \item An agent broadcasts its state without changing it; each other agent receives the broadcast simultaneouly and switches to $q_\bot$ if its state is different from the broadcast state (broadcast protocol interaction). \end{itemize}